-The paper is still entirely run by students, who are not paid and are responsible for all content.
+The media organization is entirely run by students, who are responsible for all of the content.
 The business and advertising operations are managed by a professional staff.
-In addition to The Chronicle, DSPC also operates www.qduke.com, a set of quick links to web sites at and about Duke.
+In addition to The Chronicle, DSPC also operates multiple websites including nearDuke.com, a housing site.

-Duke Student Publishing Company is governed by a 13-member board composed largely of former staff members.
+Duke Student Publishing Company is governed by a 16-member board composed largely of former staff members.
 The board sets broad policy for the organization, oversees the professional staff and helps connect the paper with its alumni.
-For more information about alumni activities and news, contact contact General Manager Chrissy Beck at (919) 684-0372 or firstname.lastname@example.org.
+For more information about alumni activities and news, contact General Manager Chrissy Murray at (919) 684-0372 or firstname.lastname@example.org.

 The current members of the DSPC board are:

-The Chronicle, the student-run newspaper of the Duke community, is older than Duke University itself.
+The Chronicle, the student-run news organization of the Duke community, is older than Duke University itself.

-Later, in an important step toward independence, the paper stopped taking student fees.
-And in 1993, The Chronicle incorporated as the Duke Student Publishing Company, breaking formal ties with Duke.
+Thirty years ago, in an important step toward independence, the paper stopped taking student fees, and in 1993, The Chronicle incorporated as the Duke Student Publishing Company, breaking formal ties with Duke.
 The company has a contractual relationship with the university governing issues such as office space and distribution rights, but independence allows The Chronicle the freedom to cover campus news without fear of repercussions from administrators.
 Advertising revenue allows the newspaper to be self-sustaining.

-In 1995, The Chronicle launched its web site, which now has a readership of 70,000 and serves as a resource for Duke alumni, parents and sports fans who want the latest news from Durham.
+In 1995, The Chronicle launched its web site, which now has a monthly readership of 350,000 and serves as a resource for Duke alumni, parents and sports fans who want the latest news from Durham.